Several pre-workout supplement labels I was reading recently listed caffeine anhydrous as one of their ingredients.

 We’ll be looking into the scientifically proven benefits, risks, & side effects of caffeine anhydrous a little later in this article.

-Next, let’s look at how natural & synthetic caffeine anhydrous are made.
+Next, let’s look at how natural & synthetic versions of it are made.

 You’ll see how these concentrated caffeine powders are added to everything from soft drinks & fitness supplements to energy products, weight loss pills, & even breakfast bars.